Buzz!: The Schools Quiz

-Buzz!: The Schools Quiz is an educational game based on the popular Buzz! series of games.
-The game was developed by Relentless Software in association with the UK Government's Department for Education and Skills (DfES), and it was released for the PlayStation 2 exclusively in the United Kingdom.
+Buzz!: The Schools Quiz is a 2008 party video game developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 2.
+Developed in association with the UK Government's Department for Education and Skills (DfES), it was released only in the United Kingdom.
 The game's 5,000 questions are based on the Key Stage 2 Curriculum that covers children between the ages of 7 and 11 years.Although the game is published by Sony the development cost were covered by Relentless themselves and a Government grant from DfES to fund the initial prototype.